 What if we did not have to repeat, revisit, revise.
 What if we could instead emulate, explore, evolve.

 Imagine not having to re-create what is known to already be in existence.
 That which cannot be improved functionally.
-What if, instead, we all had access to the most efficient methodologies & how-to tools from reputable experts in their fields.
+What if, instead, we all had access to the most efficient Best Practices from reputable experts in their fields.
 What if we did not have to repeat, revisit, revise.
 What if we could instead emulate, explore, evolve.